How to Enroll In the Best CNA Program Near Florence Alabama

 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a CNA
+The Function of a Certified Nursing Assistant

-- Administering basic care to patients
+- Providing basic services to patients

-- Reading patient's vital signs
+- Taking patient's vital signs

 - Maintaining a record of patient's health status